 Cardio-Oncology: Taking Survival To Heart

 The survival of patients with cancer has dramatically improved over the past 30 years with the introduction of new therapeutic agents.
-As a result, there is an impressive increase in the number of cancer survivors and it is expected that there will be over 18 million in the US by the year 2020.
+As a result, there is an impressive increase in the number of cancer survivors with now over 18 million in the US.
 A growing array of complex new therapies allows for even better overall outcomes for patients being treated for cancer.
 However, these therapies do not come without toxicities and cardiovascular structures can frequently become involved.
 The good news is that providers are becoming increasingly aware of potential cardiac toxicities from various cancer treatments including arrhythmias, valvular heart disease, coronary artery disease, and heart failure.

 A group of specialized cardiologists, “Cardio-Oncologists”, have particular expertise in preventing and treating deleterious effects of the heart from cancer and cancer therapy, and can provide consultation in diagnostic testing, medical management, and interventional and surgical procedures.
 The Cardio-Oncology program at Washington University School of Medicine works closely with the Siteman Cancer Center to facilitate cancer therapy and limit any potential associated cardiac toxicities with the ultimate goal of of improving the survival and quality of life of our patients with cancer.